houdini68/testing-java/README.md

 Testing the APIs needed by a modern Java developer.

-How many times are you stuck at customer site because you don't remember the usage of a class or a method from a well known api?
+How many times are you in search of the usage of a class or a method from a well known api?

-Javadoc is sometimes complicated.
-Not easy to read.
+Javadoc is sometimes complicated and not easy to read.
 You want an example.

 I have decided to document the classes/APIs that a modern developer has a great chance to meet at customer site.

-Each time I visit a site (Stackoverflow) to get some help on programming or I made some investigations on a specific topic I will try to create a test that will be documented here.
+Each time I visit a site (often Stackoverflow) to get some help on programming or I made some investigations on a specific topic I will try to create a test that will be documented here.

 It is an Apache Maven project and it was developed using Intellij Idea.

-Rudy Vissers(Belgium).
+Rudy Vissers [Belgium]

-# Tested on JDK 8 - 97 tests
+# Tested on JDK 8 - 96 tests

 # To be documented:guava-cache